whitel1st/GP_Hijack/README.md

-# Group Policy Hijack automated #
+# GP Hijack automated #

 **Version 1.0**

-This script allow you to exploit SMB Hijacking attack.
+This script allows you to exploit Group Policy Hijacking attack.

 What it does: